major1xu/QueueingSimulation/README.md

+Link to the project was here (I have not checked recently 05-Nov-2018)

 http://web.stcloudstate.edu/bajulstrom/cs301/projects/p6f13a.html

 TITLE
 QUEUEING SIMULATION

 INTRODUCTION
 A queue is a sequence of elements, all of the same type, to which elements can be appended at one end (the rear of the queue) and from which elements can be removed at the other end (the front).
 Queues are first-in-first-out (FIFO) structures that mimic the behavior of such systems as people in lines, cars at traffic lights, and files to be printed.
 Systems that involve queues are called queueing systems.
 In general, a queueing system consists of one or more queues of elements waiting to be served by one or more servers.
 When an element is removed from the front of a queue, a server serves that element.
 How queues and servers interact and parameters such as the numbers of queues and servers, how often new elements arrive, and how often servers remove elements from queues determine the behavior of a queueing system.